vineetnagv/legalease-ai-hackathon/README.md

 npm run dev
 ```

-The application will be available at [http://localhost:9002](http://localhost:9002).
+The application will be available at [http://localhost:9002](http://localhost:9002). **You may need to restart the development server after updating the `.env` file for the changes to take effect.**

 ## Tech Stack